Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Managed staffing changes administration

-A managed staffing provider may employ or contract the worker, handle payroll and benefits, and charge an ongoing margin.
-That can reduce administration but changes cost, control, worker relationship, data flow, replacement terms, and exit mechanics.
+A managed staffing provider may employ or contract the selected person, handle payroll and benefits, and charge an ongoing margin.
+That can reduce administration but changes cost, control, the working relationship, data flow, replacement terms, and exit mechanics.
 Confirm who is responsible for supervision, equipment, compliance, and performance management.

 04